realityforge/rails-active-form/README.txt

 == Credits

 Peter Donald <peter at realityforge dot org>.
+Dae San Hwang for fix to work with Rails 1.1.
-Trevor Squires for suggestion to use Reloadable::Subclasses rather than dispatcher hack.
+Trevor Squires for suggestion to use Reloadable::Subclasses rather than dispatcher hack for Rails 1.1.